Brad Paisley & Alison Krauss’ ‘Whiskey Lullaby’ Almost Went To The Chicks

 Finally, the two heard the news every songwriter dreams of getting…the track had been placed on hold.
 But not by Paisley or Krauss.

-Instead, it was claimed by the Dixie Chicks.
+Instead, it was claimed by The Chicks.

 To Anderson, it made perfect sense why the all-female trio was interested in the song.
 “They would be the kind of act, and at that time, they would have gone outside the lines and colored a little bit,” he said.

 The trio maintained their hold on the song for three years.
 During that time, Paisley was introduced to the track, and made it clear he wanted to record it if the Chicks ever released their hold.